Dângrêk Mountains: Preah Vihear temple dispute

-In 1959, the Thai military seized the ancient Khmer Preah Vihear Temple from Cambodia.
+In 1959, the Thai military seized the ancient Khmer temple of Preah Vihear from Cambodia.
 In 1962 Cambodia gained worldwide recognition for sovereignty from the International Court.
 Recently the issue of Cambodian sovereignty in the Cambodian–Thai border dispute has been used by certain nationalist factions in Thailand as a tool to help discredit the current Thai government as part of the continuing power struggle within Thailand.

 In mid-2011, three districts of Surin Province in the Dângrêk Range were declared "disaster zones" following border clashes between the Thai and the Cambodian military.
 The area declared a disaster zone included a total of 142 villages.
 Following this official declaration, about 6,000 civilians were evacuated from the villages of the area.